 The best way to evaluate your hay is to take and submit hay samples for laboratory analysis.
 The cost is about $25 to $35.
 For information on how to test your hay and a list of labs that analyze feed samples, contact your local Extension Office.
 You can also request protein and energy values on the hay you purchase.
-For an estimate of your hay value, take a look at the Oregon Forage Library.
-For example, one very good quality grass-legume hay contained 13.8% CP and 62% TDN.
+One very good quality grass-legume hay contained 13.8% CP and 62% TDN.
 Another hay of lower quality contains 8.4% CP and 58% TDN.
 The large variation in quality among hays in Oregon makes it important for you to have an accurate estimate of you hay quality.

 If you are unable to get a chemical analysis performed on your hay, keep record of the cutting date or maturity and the amount of contamination by undesirable plants, which could decrease quality.
 You can use this information to help you feed out the hay later (see below).